Renzo1/Security_Auditors_Starter_Pack/Audit Methodology.md

 ### Understand Project Goals:

 - Read the project's whitepaper and documentation to understand the smart contract's intended purpose and functionality.
+[Audit Wizard](:/3aa7779055514e35844bad85e30a026f) comes in handy.
-- List out the high level goals of the system (Use this for the [Miro template](https://miro.com/app/board/uXjVMgF6YT4=/?share_link_id=281957613648))
+- List out the high level goals of the system (Use this for the [Miro template](https://miro.com/app/board/uXjVMgF6YT4=/?share_link_id=281957613648)).
+[ChatGPT](:/39c3f0a27119488e8e8874a4f2f23eb0) comes in handy
 - Engage with the development team or stakeholders to clarify objectives and functionalities.
 - Diagrams the system - External API, State transition, Flow of funds
 - Study the underlying network for the protocol